sthzg/django-filersets/docs/source/index.rst

 --------

 Item
-	Items are the smallest entity and (currently) directectly related to a ``filer_file`` object.
+	Items are the smallest entity and (currently) directly related to a ``filer_file`` object.
 Thus they have access to all the (meta) data provided by the ``filer_file`` and ``file`` object itself.